Louis Chase on Language Embodiment in Gaming

 Anything else you’d like to share with the Reed student body?

-Chase said, “I’m doing a theoretically complex social science thesis at a time when the social sciences are doing really horribly” (politically speaking).
-That is to say, even people who would normally approve of the social sciences see them as less valuable, and hence can be put on the back burner.
-But Chase believes it’s “worthwhile to study all aspects of the human experience” before we head fully into a tech dystopia.
+Chase said, “I’m doing a social science thesis at a time when the social sciences are doing really horribly [politically speaking].”
+That is, even people who would normally be approving of the social sciences now see them as less valuable (and they don’t make a lot of money), and hence, they have been put on the backburner.
+However, Chase believes it’s “worthwhile to study all aspects of the human experience” before we head fully into tech dystopia.